-The youngest of stations
+The youngest resort

-A place of memory and know-how
+A place of collective memory and know-how

 A unique place

-Panorama of the Orne estuary
+Panoramic views over the Orne estuary

-At the crossroads between two worlds (fresh water and sea water), theOrne estuary draws the station's horizon to the northwest.
-It is a place where the magic of nature expresses itself without timidity.
-Many species such as the birds and seals that live there sometimes lend themselves to observation games.
+At the crossroads between two worlds (freshwater and seawater) the Orne estuary forms the resort's horizon to the northwest.
+It's a place where the magic of nature is expressed in full force.
+Many species such as the birds and seals which live here are sometimes amenable to being observed.

-What to do in Merville-Franceville-Plage?
+Things to do in Merville-Franceville-Plage